hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

-* `deletion_protection` - (Optional) Whether or not to allow Terraform to destroy the CertificateAuthority.
-Unless this field is set to false in Terraform state, a `terraform destroy` or `terraform apply` that would delete the instance will fail.
+* `deletion_protection` - (Optional) Whether Terraform will be prevented from destroying the CertificateAuthority.
+When the field is set to true or unset in Terraform state, a `terraform apply` or `terraform destroy` that would delete the CertificateAuthority will fail.
+When the field is set to false, deleting the CertificateAuthority is allowed.

 * `desired_state` - (Optional) Desired state of the CertificateAuthority.
 Set this field to `STAGED` to create a `STAGED` root CA.